obaidullah-Mushtaq/if.05.22-coding-assignment2/gPrologReference.md

 If one wants to start with only a few predicates directly typed into the terminal one can use the predefined file `user`.
 So we type `[user].` to start our first experiments.

 ### First predicates
-We specify some family relations (which is kind of Hello World to Prolog programs).
-So we start of with specifying some persons and state whether they are man or woman.
+We specify some properties of animals (called Fritz and Burli).
+Please note that Prolog is case sensitive, i. e., you have to take care of upper and lower case letters.

 ```
 croaks(fritz).
 eatsFlies(fritz).